petehague/BASC/README.md

 ### Contact ###

-For more information, please email Peter Hague at prh44 AT cam.ac.uk
+For more information, please email Peter Hague at peterhague AT protonmail.com